dimtsap/ShockPy/docs/source/material_states/isentrope.rst

 Methods
 ~~~~~~~~~~~~~~~~~~
-.. autoclass:: ImpedancePy.shock_wave_compression.material_states.Isentrope
+.. autoclass:: ShockPy.shock_wave_compression.material_states.Isentrope

-Inside :py:mod:`ImpedancePy` there are two ways of calculating the release or reshock of one material, to reach the
+Inside :py:mod:`ShockPy` there are two ways of calculating the release or reshock of one material, to reach the
 impedance of the next during a shock-wave experiment.
 The first one is the rough approximation of the release isentrope
 using the reflected Hugoniot.
 The second approximation is an integrated isentrope approach introduced for Quartz in
 :cite:`Knudson`.
 The classes that enable both implementations are described below.
 Both classes can be considered as